NVIDIA/spark-rapids/docs/spark-profiling-tool.md

 The output goes into a sub-directory named `rapids_4_spark_profile/` inside that output location.
 If running in normal collect mode, it processes event log individually and outputs files for each application under a directory named `rapids_4_spark_profile/{APPLICATION_ID}`.
 It creates a summary text file named `profile.log`.
-If running combine mode the output is put under a directory named `rapids_4_spark_profile/combined/` and creates a summar text file named `rapids_4_spark_tools_combined.log`.
+If running combine mode the output is put under a directory named `rapids_4_spark_profile/combined/` and creates a summary text file named `rapids_4_spark_tools_combined.log`.
 If running compare mode the output is put under a directory named `rapids_4_spark_profile/compare/` and creates a summary text file named `rapids_4_spark_tools_compare.log`.